The Rt. Rev. Dr. John Boonzaaijer — Head of School

 Mr. Coleman Rafferty is from Northern Virginia, where he was made a Postulant discerning Holy Orders in August 2022 at Church of Our Saviour at Oatlands (Leesburg, VA).
 He earned his BA at Messiah University (2019) and is currently finishing an MLitt with the Davenant Institute.
 While in Dallas, he will continue his studies at Cranmer House Theological Seminary.
 When he is not reading for school, he is probably reading for fun, going for a walk, or playing a sport.

-The Rev. Edward G. Fruin - Middle School History, Grammar School Motor Skills
+The Rev. Edward G. Fruin - Middle School Bible, Grammar School Motor Skills